LSSTDESC/LSSTDarkMatter/streamsim/README.md

 * dsphsim
 https://github.com/kadrlica/dsphsim

+# To use the code:

+* generateInstCat.py

-after ugali and dsphsim is installed, you can use generateInstCat.py to generate mock catalog of streams. use --help to see the input parameters.
+you can use generateInstCat.py to generate mock catalog of streams. use --help to see the input parameters.
 An example for the terminal command:

  py generateInstCat.py --angular_width 0.05 --angular_length 0.3 --surface_brightness 24 stream0.05_0.3_24.txt

-This generates a streamw with 0.05 deg x 0.3 deg and surface brightness of 24 mag/arcsec^2, and save it as file stream0.05_0.3_24.txt
+This generates a stream with 0.05 deg x 0.3 deg and surface brightness of 24 mag/arcsec^2, and save it as file stream0.05_0.3_24.txt

-You will also see the general information below in the terminal
+The general information of the stream and the simulation will display in the terminal.

-distance_modulus 17.5
-angular_width: 0.05 deg
-angular_length: 0.3 deg
-angular_radius: 0.0212765957447 deg
-going to simulate 14 dwarfs
-stream extension: 194400.0 in arcsec^2
-surface brightness 24.0
-total apparent magnitude 10.7782593485 total absolute magnitude -6.72174065148 single absolute magnitude -3.85642056228 center ra, dec: 54.0 -54.0 each dwarf has 13442 stars the stream has 188188 stars

 Note the code was generating a line of N dwarfs with Gaussian profile to mimic the stream.
 The half-light radius of the dwarf rh = width/2.35 --0.02 deg in this case and number of dwarf N = length/rh -- 14 in this case.

+* doimsim.py

+after a mock catalog is generated, you can use doimsim.py to generate images with imSim

+* run_generate.py

+this code will run generateInstCat.py and doimsim.py to generate a grid of catalogs and the associated images with varius surface brightness, distance, stream width, etc.